-- Identify and define the major components of the automotive body, chassis and power train. - Perform a comprehensive safety check of their automobile. - Design a preventive maintenance guide and record keeping system for an automobile.

-- Demonstrate proper and safe usage of tools and equipment while working in the lab. - Solve minor repair problems and service operations on an automobile.
+- Identify and define the major components of the automotive body, chassis and power train. - Perform a comprehensive safety check of their automobile. - Design a preventive maintenance guide and record keeping system for an automobile. - Demonstrate proper and safe usage of tools and equipment while working in the lab. - Solve minor repair problems and service operations on an automobile.

-Introduction to Auto B (Dual enrollment with Saddleback College Auto Program AUTO 101 - Automotive Electrical Systems)
+Automotive Electrical Systems (Dual enrollment with Saddleback College Auto Program AUTO 101 - Automotive Electrical Systems)